stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ### Using Subscription

-* Create a subscription yaml for tenant-operator and apply it in `openshift-operators` namespace
+* Create a subscription YAML for tenant-operator and apply it in `openshift-operators` namespace

 ```bash
 $ oc create -f - << EOF